 Heat vs. Knicks Injury Report Today - May 12

-Check out the injury report for the Miami Heat (44-38), which currently has five players listed, as the Heat prepare for their NBA playoffs second round game 6 against the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.
+The injury report for the Miami Heat (44-38) ahead of their NBA playoffs second round game 6 with the New York Knicks (47-35) currently includes five players.
+The playoff matchup starts at 7:30 PM ET on Friday, May 12 from FTX Arena.

 Watch Heat vs. Knicks with Fubo!

-The teams play again after the Knicks beat the Heat 112-103 on Wednesday.
-Jalen Brunson paced the Knicks in the win with 38 points, while Jimmy Butler put up 19 in the losing effort for the Heat.
+The Knicks will seek another victory over the Heat following a 112-103 win on Wednesday.
+Jalen Brunson's team-high 38 points led the Knicks to the victory.
+Jimmy Butler had 19 points for the Heat.

 Heat vs Knicks Additional Info